Joker666/goworkerpool/README.md

 ## About The Project
 Here we explore the idea of Thread Pool or Worker Pool in the context of Golang.
 There are some examples here that show how we can implment naive version of worker pool, build it from there to handle errors and then make a robust worker pool package and add the option to handle tasks in background as well.

 Only `workerpool` is a complete package.
-Other packages are here just for demo.
+Other packages are here just for the demo.
 With `workerpool` package, you can spcify the task function to run, concurrency to run with and send payload.
 It will run the tasks accordingly.

 ## Example
 Everything is as simple as